 TRANSFER TO RESERVES

-The paid up Equity Share Capital as at 31st March 2016 stood at Rs.32519190/- i.e.6503838 Equity Shares of Rs.
-10 Each.
-During the year under reviewthe Company has not issued shares with differential voting rights nor has granted anystock options or sweat equity.
-As on 31st March 2016 none of the Directors of the Company hold instrumentsconvertible into equity shares of the Company.
+The paid up Equity Share Capital as at 31st March 2019 stood at Rs 32519190/- i.e.6503838 Equity Shares of Rs 5 each.
+During the year under review the Company has notissued shares with differential voting rights nor has granted any stock options or sweatequity.
+As on 31st March 2019 none of the Directors of the Company hold instrumentsconvertible into equity shares of the Company.

-The Consolidated Financial Statements of the Company are prepared in accordance withrelevant Accounting Standards viz.
-AS-21 AS-23 and AS-27 issued by the Institute ofChartered Accountants of India and forms part of this Annual Report.
-The 3 wholly ownedsubsidiary companies of the Company are yet to commence its business.
+The Consolidated Financial Statements of the Company are prepared in accordance withIndian Accounting Standards ("Ind AS") issued by the Institute of CharteredAccountants of India and forming part of this Annual Report.
+The three wholly ownedsubsidiary companies of the Company are yet to commence its business.

 CHANGE IN NATURE OF BUSINESS

-PERFORMANCE OF THE UNITS
+PERFORMANCE OF THE COMPANY

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Further pursuant to Regulation 26 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the shareholders may take note that Mr. Hira Lal BhatiaNon Executive Director of the Company holds Nil equity shares in the Company as on thedate of this report.
+Further pursuant to Regulation 26 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the shareholders may take note that Mr. Hira Lal BhatiaNon Executive Director of the Company holds 2625 equity shares in the Company as on thedate of this report.

-In the Board Meeting held on 19th April 2016 the Board of Directors perusedand took note of the statement of declarations received from the Independent Directorsviz; Mr. Sanjiv Kavaljit Singh (DIN: 00015689) and Mr. Kartik Roop Rai (DIN: 06789287) andMs.
+In the Board Meeting held on 2nd April 2019 the Board of Directors perusedand took note of the statement of declarations received from the Independent Directorsviz; Mr. Sanjiv Kavaljit Singh (DIN: 00015689) Mr. Kartik Roop Rai (DIN: 06789287) andMs.
 Sadhna Syal (DIN:- 07837529) that they fulfill all the criteria of Independentdirector envisaged in Regulation 16(1)(b) of Securities Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 and under Section 149(6) of theCompanies Act 2013.

 CRITERIA FOR MAKING PAYMENT TO NON-EXECUTIVE DIRECTORS

-Non-Executive Directors are paid only sitting fees of Rs.
-10000 for attending theBoard Meeting and Rs.
-4000 for attending the Committee Meeting of the Company.
+Non-Executive Directors are paid only sitting fees of Rs 15000 for attending the BoardMeeting and Rs 5000 for attending the Committee Meeting of the Company.